etiennestuder/gradle-plugindev-plugin/README.md

 # Functionality

-The following functionality is provided by the gradle-plugindev plugin:
+The following functionality is provided by the plugindev plugin:

  * Applies the Java plugin to the project
  * Includes JCenter as a repository for dependency resolution